-If you do not have anything in writing (like many small businesses, regrettably), you have to look to the default rules of the respective New York laws dealing with your specific entity.
-For LLCs, it is the New York Limited Liability Company Law and for corporations, it is the New York Business Corporation Law.
+If you do not have anything in writing (like many small businesses, unfortunately), you have to look to the default rules of the respective New York laws dealing with your specific entity.
+For LLCs, it is the New York Limited Liability Company Law, and for corporations, it is the New York Business Corporation Law.
 These laws also apply if your agreement is silent with respect to your issues.

-Unfortunately, as a shareholder of a corporation or a member of an LLC, you may not be able to convince your estranged business owners to let you go and buy you out.
+Unfortunately, as a minority shareholder of a corporation or a member of an LLC, you may not be able to convince your estranged business owners to let you go and buy you out.
 Unless your agreement provides for some withdrawal/buy-out remedy, you will remain a member/shareholder until the business dissolves or until the other owners agree to buy you out.

-Under certain circumstances you may be able to take your dysfunctional business family to court and ask the judge to dissolve the business and then distribute the assets to the owners.
-If you can succeed with such a drastic step, depends on the facts of your situation and whether you are a shareholder in a corporation or a member of an LLC.
+Under certain circumstances, you may be able to take your dysfunctional business family to court and ask the judge to dissolve the business and then distribute the assets to the owners.
+If you can succeed with such a drastic step depends on the facts of your situation and whether you are a shareholder in a corporation or a member of an LLC.

 Forced Dissolution of a Corporation